Raise Your Hands – The Greatest Hits

-Raise Your Hands – The Greatest Hits is the first Best Of compilation by X-Press 2.
+Raise Your Hands – The Greatest Hits is a compilation album by English electronic dance music group X-Press 2.
 Disc One contained tracks from the first two albums and the new track "Fire".
 Disc Two contained remixes of X-Press 2 songs and remixes by X-Press 2.

 The album was released internationally on 8 July 2008.
 It was accompanied by a remix competition of the new track "Fire" on the music download website trackitdown.net.

 X-Press announced a six-hour DJ set at the launch party for the compilation on their Myspace page.
 The launch party took place on 15 August 2008 at the Ministry of Sound nightclub in London, England.